Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

+Here, we have omitted the mode index $\mu$, since we focus only on the lowest mode.
 To reduce the number of phononic states and thus the size of the Hilbert space, an \emph{iterative shift method} can be used~\cite{bhattacharya_phonon-induced_2021}.
-This technique effectively corresponds to a displacement of the phononic state to a coherent state with a mean phonon number identical to the original state.
+This technique effectively corresponds to a displacement of the phononic state to a coherent state with a mean phonon number identical to that of the original state.
 The process is repeated iteratively until convergence is reached, allowing for a substantial truncation of the phononic subspace.
-However, even this shift method becomes ineffective in our case, as the presence of a second tube dramatically increases the phonon number at finite tunnelling.
+However, even this shift method becomes ineffective in our case, as the presence of a second tube dramatically increases the phonon number at finite tunneling.

 To address this new challenge, we adopt a novel strategy.
 Recalling that at $t=V=0$, the only relevant physical scale is $\lambda = g_0^2 / (U \omega_0) $, we perform a rescaling of both the phonon frequency and the on-site Coulomb interaction, namely $\omega_0 \to \omega_0'$ and $U \to U'$, such that the product $\omega_0' U' = \omega_0 U$ remains constant.
 This transformation effectively reduces the phonon number and thereby the number of relevant phononic states, rendering the problem numerically tractable while preserving the essential features of the original model.
-For the rescaling we chose \( \omega_0' = 10^3 \omega_0 \) and \( U' = 10^{-3} U \) which leads to a significantly reduced phonon number of \( N \simeq 10 \).
+For the rescaling, we chose \( \omega_0' = 10^3 \omega_0 \) and \( U' = 10^{-3} U \) which leads to a significantly reduced phonon number of \( N \simeq 10 \).

 To validate our approach, we compare the results obtained using our rescaling method with those from the shift method proposed in~\cite{bhattacharya_phonon-induced_2021} for the single-tube case.
-All expected features are correctly reproduced at the appropriate values of the Hamiltonian parameters, although our method consistently shifts transitions to lower tunnelling values, as can be expected from a closer inspection of Eq.(3).
+All expected features are correctly reproduced at the appropriate values of the Hamiltonian parameters, although our method consistently shifts transitions to lower tunneling values, as can be expected from a closer inspection of Eq.(3).
 With this novel technique, we are now able to perform a full numerical analysis of the system while truncating the phononic subspace to approximately 50 states.
-All details of the numerical methods are provided in the supplementary material (SM).
+All details of the numerical methods are provided in the Supplementary Material (SM).

-Notably, adopting the single-mode approximation in our analysis lifts the degeneracy between the Mott-Paired states and the intermediate states (see SM).
+Notably, adopting the single-mode approximation ($\mu = 1$) in our analysis lifts the degeneracy between the Mott-Paired states and the intermediate states (see SM).
 The GS in the novel phase reduces to: